There are 49 buildings on the 514-acre campus of UNK. The major buildings are:

 General Services Building

-Originally built as the Military Science building in 1969, this building now houses the public offices of Facilities Management and Planning and Police and Parking Services.
+Originally built as the Military Science building in 1969, this building now houses the public offices of Facilities Management and Planning.

 Health and Sports Center